|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 to his boss, and if he is a successful manager, holds himself accountable for

 what happens in his division.
 A therapist is not responsible for clients but is accountable.
-Similarly, a client, while not responsible for those he interacts
+Similarly, a client, while not responsible for those he or she interacts

-with, can choose to hold himself accountable for his relationship with them --
+with, can choose to hold themselves accountable for his or her relationship with them --

-that is, he had some control, both direct and indirect, over how the relationship
+that is, have some control, both direct and indirect, over how the relationship

 Peer-Reviewed Journal Article References: